terra-money/docs/docs/dev/spec-governance.md

 ### Tallying

-Three conditions must be met for a proposal to pass:
+For a proposal to pass, the following conditions must be met:

 1. Voter participation must be at least `quorum` $Q$: